How to Build a DIY Compost Bin For Rich Amendments

 How To Use Your Compost Bins

-Now that you have a lovely wooden bay DIY composter, let’s talk about how to use it.
+Now that you have a lovely wooden bay DIY compost bin, let’s talk about how to use it.
 As I mentioned before, using one bay for brown materials, one bay for fresh materials that are currently composting, and one for usable compost is perfect.

 You can also divide the bins into different types of composting, where one is a worm bin, one is full of straw bales, and one is for green waste.
 You could also reserve one for grass clippings and other yard waste where you break down refuse, killing weed seeds before adding them to your new compost bin.

-Your DIY compost system can be oriented however you want.
+You can orient your DIY compost system however you want.
 It could be made strictly for a traditional method of composting or developed to host several.

 Maintenance of Your Compost Bin